 While Dennis remained coy about the specifics, he was clear: Foursquare wants more folks to use its application-programming interface (API), and thus build an ecosystem around Foursquare’s data.
 The more apps are built on its API, the easier it is for Foursquare to grow faster, which in turn would allow the company to start monetizing its efforts to bridge physical and digital worlds.

 Foursquare (and others like it) can essentially bring a cost-per-action business model to the real world, perhaps either supplanting or complementing traditional forms of advertising.
 The Swarm Sales Over the weekend, I read about a Swarm Party hosted by a UK-based tea salon, Metrodeco.
 That news item made me wonder if there is a possibility of retail outlets, such as J.Crew, using Foursquare as a beacon for flash sales.

 With the release of its own API, Foursquare is banking that it can do the same.
 Developers are now able to tap into the location-based service's rich data supply and build their own applications.
 Location-based apps are hot right now.
 More developers building on Foursquare's platform only fortifies it in the location-based battle with Gowalla, Loopt, Brightkite, and others.
-WSJ Experiments With Location-Based News.
+Several Foursquare apps that were announced alongside the API release are now officially available for use.
+1. WSJ Experiments With Location-Based News.
 Checking-in at a venue around town with the Foursquare mobile location app could now come with a thought provoking payload: a news link related to the place you're at.